Lauren Underwood: 2018

 In the general election, Underwood faced incumbent Republican Randy Hultgren.
 In a public debate, Underwood, who has a heart condition, said that she had decided to run for the seat because Hultgren voted to repeal the ACA.
 Hultgren voted in favor of the Republican American Health Care Act, which passed the House in 2017 but not the Senate and would have repealed and replaced the ACA.

 Underwood said the repeal-and-replace bill would have taken away the right of "individuals like me with preexisting conditions to have affordable coverage" and that people like her would either be denied coverage or charged more.
 Hultgren said the bill would have protected such people because although it would have allowed states to charge people with preexisting conditions more, they would be eligible for subsidies.

-Underwood said that healthcare is "a human right" and that single-payer/universal coverage/Medicare for all was "a great goal" but would have to wait until we have good answers to the questions about costs.
+Underwood said that healthcare is "a human right" and that single-payer/universal coverage/Medicare for All was "a great goal" but would have to wait until there are concrete answers to questions about costs.
 Hultgren ran TV ads stating that Underwood supports a single-payer plan.

 Former president Barack Obama and vice president Joe Biden endorsed Underwood.
 In the November 6 election, she defeated Hultgren with 52.5% of the vote.